-Rickets is a condition where there us a defect in mineralization of osteoid matrix caused by inadequate calcium and phosphate.
-If the defect occur before the closure of the physis, it known as rickets.
-Same defect when occurs after physeal closure is called osteomalacia
+Rickets is a condition where there is a defect in mineralization of the osteoid matrix caused by inadequate calcium and phosphate.
+If the defect occurs before the closure of the physis, it is known as rickets.
+The same defect when occurs after physeal closure is called osteomalacia

 Most of the vitamin D is provided by the sunlight.
 The frequency of rickets has been increasing internationally.
 Possible reasons include

 - Children spend more time indoors instead of playing outdoors

 - Much lower calcium and higher phytate dietary intakes

 - Increased movement of darker skinned individuals to more temperate climates.
 Darker skin requires higher exposure to the sun to build the same amount of vitamin D

 Rickets is most often seen, at periods of peak growth, in particular in the first 2 years of life but also during the adolescent growth spurt.

 Causes and Types of Rickets